 Sustainability is more than a trend, it’s a movement in the fashion industry.
 In addition to the upcycling efforts, our designers aim to have zero waste as explained in several of their final runway looks with the judges.
 Many of the designers come into the show highlighting their sustainable practices and many continue to practice zero waste policies when they return to their home studios.
 The show aims to bring more awareness to issues like sustainability in the fashion industry.

-To celebrate Fashion’s Future with us on April 21 — and honor Kenneth Cole, Ralph Lauren Corporation, Brandon Maxwell, Alibaba Group, and of course Bravo/Project Runway — secure your ticket or table!
-Follow along on Instagram and Twitter with #AmericanImageAwards as we share stories about all of the honorees and countdown to the big night.
+Celebrate Fashion’s Future with us and help us honor Kenneth Cole, Ralph Lauren Corporation, Brandon Maxwell, Alibaba Group, and of course Bravo/Project Runway!
+Follow along on Instagram and Twitter with #AmericanImageAwards as we share what's ahead.